You are here:

 - Recycle unavoidable food waste so as to divert it from U.S. landfills.

 The FWRA recently published a best practices and emerging solutions toolkit regarding the management of food waste.
 It covers all aspects from doing the waste audit to characterizing the food waste stream, donation and how to overcome the barriers, to composting unavoidable food waste as well as energy recovery.

 Some of the barriers to organizations interested in donating food are that they don’t know where to donate, what to donate, and are sometimes afraid of liability issues.
 Fortunately there are state and federal laws that protect both the donating organization and recipient organization from liability.
 To encourage food donation, there is a federal tax law enhancing tax donations to businesses that do so.

-EPA guidelines on Food Donation
+EPA guidelines on Sustainable Management of Food

 Ohio Good Samaritan Food Law, Ohio Revised Code 2305.37

 The Bill Emerson Good Samaritan Food Donation Act (PDF)